 860 children attend Ntambo school taught by 10 qualified teachers.
 A lot of the children come from very poor families and 21% are single or double orphans.
 The school desperately needs more classrooms so the PTA raised funds to start building however they ran out of money and could not complete the building.

-Zambia women and Girls Foundation have been asked to provide human rights training for traditional leaders, the community and school to improve access to justice for women and girls.
-We are fundraising for this training.
+We raised funds for Zambia women and Girls Foundation to provide human rights training for traditional leaders, the community and school children to improve access to justice for women and girls.